VasiliyKolihalov/FatNetLib/docs/2-essentials/1-initial-configuration.md

 ## Middleware order

-Typically, when modules add middlewares, they line up in the wrong order.
-To set the correct order you need to use the `SendingMiddlewaresOrder` and `ReceivingMiddlewaresOrder` properties.
+Typically, when modules register middlewares, they line up in the wrong order.
+To set the correct order, you need to use the `SendingMiddlewaresOrder` and `ReceivingMiddlewaresOrder` properties.

 ```c#
 new FatNetLibBuilder